ssonpethkar/Preparation/updated_files_10Jul/react/react_1.md

 # 32. What is context in react ?
 	Context in React is a way to share data globally across your component tree without having to pass props manually at every level.

+# react hook
+	- React Hooks are built-in functions introduced in React 16.8 that let you use state and other React features in functional components — without writing class components.

+#  What are the rules that must be followed while using React Hooks?
+	- 1. Only Call Hooks at the Top Level
+		❌ Don’t call Hooks inside:
+			- Loops
+			- Conditions
+			- Nested functions

+	- 2. Only Call Hooks from React Functions
+		❌ Don’t call Hooks from:
+			- Regular JavaScript functions
+			- Event handlers
+			- Class components

+		✅ Only call them from:
+			- Functional components
+			- Custom Hooks

 # 2. What is useMemo ?
 	- useMemo is a react hook that memoize the value, so its only recalculated when dependencies changes.
 This improves performance.